exercism/julia/concepts/multi-dimensional-arrays/about.md

 ```

 The type is a bit alarming, but only because this is a _view_ into the original array, letting us work on it without copying.
-Julia arrays can potentially be Terabytes in size, so copying is a performance nightmare!
+Julia arrays can potentially be Terabytes in size, so copying is potentially a performance nightmare!

 A view like this can be used for looping, broadcasting, or all the other operations we saw in the syllabus so far.

 Also, comprehensions can be powerful and versatile with array input.
-Simple cases were mentioned in the [Loops][loops] concept, but there will be an expanded discussion in a lter concept.
+Simple cases were mentioned in the [Loops][loops] concept, but there will be an expanded discussion in a later concept.

 ## Broadcasting in multiple dimansions